philipbwalya/auto-commit-demo/README.md

 # My Daily Inspiration

 **Today's Quote**
-> "The best way to predict the future is to invent it." — Alan Kay
+> "The only place where success comes before work is in the dictionary." — Vidal Sassoon
-*Updated on 2025-11-10*
+*Updated on 2025-11-11*

 See past quotes in [quotes-archive.txt](quotes-archive.txt).